androsland/GitAutoCommit-Win/README.md

 ## Prerequisites
 * Git for Windows (e.g. https://git-scm.com/ [recommend])
-* An executable of inotify-win.
-A compiled one is already included in the repo
+* An executable of inotify-win (https://github.com/thekid/inotify-win)

 #### WARNING: Running filechangelistener.sh will delete any existing .git folders and initialize a new git repository in the directory where it exists. **YOU HAVE BEEN WARNED**.